abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Description**: Whether to perfom Kerker scaling.
   -  **>0**: The high frequency wave vectors will be suppressed by multiplying a scaling factor $\frac{k^2}{k^2+gg0^2}$.
 Setting `mixing_gg0 = 1.5` is normally a good starting point.
   -  **0**: No Kerker scaling is performed.

+  For systems that are difficult to converge, particularly metallic systems, enabling Kerker scaling may aid in achieving convergence.
 - **Default**: 0.0

 ### mixing_tau